stevenbaert/AppManagePackagingFramework/README.md

 [Youtube Video which explains it all](https://youtu.be/EpGtVk1JO1s)

-The framework operates fully independant of the GUI, but the GUI makes manipulations more user friendly.
+The framework operates fully independant of the AppManage GUI, but the GUI makes manipulations more user friendly.
-Usage of GUI.
+Explanation of usage of GUI below.

 1.Copy folder and execute AppManage.exe (MSI to be created -WIP-)
 ---------------------------------------